tonytw1/squirrel-detector/README.md

 During lock down we were adopted by the squirrel who frequents our garden.

-Now we'd like to be notified when a squirrel is outside the window, so we built a Raspberry Pi webcam and trained a TensorFlow model to recognise squirrels.
+Now I'd like to be notified when a squirrel is outside the window, so I built a Raspberry Pi webcam and trained a TensorFlow model to recognise squirrels.

-I learnt how to retrain an existing TensorFlow object detection model to recognise new objects and how to use that model from by our code.
+I learnt how to retrain an existing TensorFlow object detection model to recognise new objects and how to use that model from my own code.

 - [Hardware](#hardware)
 - [Detecting motion and capturing images](#detecting-motion-and-capturing-images)